David & Brooklyn Beckham Had A Cute Father-Son Date Last Night

 "So proud of @davidbeckham!" the fashion designer wrote alongside a video featuring her longtime husband on the King Arthur set.

-It's all so sweet that we feel bad about bringing up Beckham's less-than-favorable reviews.
+It's all so sweet that we feel bad about bringing up Beckham's less-than-favourable reviews.
 Consider this criticism from Robbie Collin of the Telegraph.

 "Even the sword-pulling scene itself — a pivotal moment in the legend, probably worth taking seriously — is sabotaged from within by a David Beckham cameo that goes on for line after forehead-slapping line, and saps the moment of its mythic excitement," the film critic wrote.
 "The former footballer appears under facial scarring makeup as one of Vortigern's soldiers, and shows just about enough dramatic range to have played the stone the sword got stuck in."